AARP® Credit Card from Chase review

-You’ll have a better chance of approval for the AARP Credit Card if you apply with a good to excellent credit score of 680 or higher.
+You’ll have a better chance of approval for the AARP® Credit Card from Chase if you apply with a good to excellent credit score of 670 or higher.

 I got the card.
 Now what?

 - Make timely payments.
-Pay your credit card bill online at the Chase website, where you can also enroll in autopay, which may help you avoid late fees.
+Pay your credit card bill online at the Chase website.
+There, you can enroll in autopay, which may help you avoid late fees.

 - Avoid interest.
 After the close of each billing cycle, you have a grace period of 25 days to pay your balance if you started the billing cycle with a zero balance.
 If you do, you won’t pay interest on your purchases.

 - Avoid fees.
 Late and returned payments come with hefty fees of up to $35.
-Balance transfers and cash advances also come with fees.
+Balance transfers, cash advances and foreign transactions also come with fees.

-The AARP Credit Card is a great choice if you spend a lot on gas and dining.
+The AARP® Credit Card from Chase is a great choice if you frequently spend on gas and dining.